sarugaku/resolvelib/DEVELOPMENT.rst

 ========================

-Please make sure any changes are covered by existing tests or that new tests are added. resolvelib is used on many different python versions and operating systems and environments so every effort must be made in order to keep code portable.
+Please make sure any changes are covered by existing tests or that new tests are added.
+ResolveLib is used on many different python versions and operating systems and environments so every effort must be made in order to keep code portable.
 Pull requests should be small to facilitate easier review.